 It could be anything from modified guns that shot upwards when a coffin was opened to landmines that exploded when a grave was disturbed.

-The most elaborate of these landmines came from Thomas Howell, who made a eight pounds landmine filled with a three-quarter pound of black powder.
+The most elaborate of these landmines came from Thomas Howell, who made an eight-pound landmine filled with three-quarter pound of black powder.

 The landmine was put on top of the coffin and held in place by a metal plate and the sand above the grave.

 Any attempt to dig the grave will disturb the metal plate and activate the landmine.